pjdip/OSUhwk1/Assignment-Provided-Files/README.md

   * Application's links all function correctly. (???)

-  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.
+  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure. (done)

-  * Application's CSS file is properly commented.
+  * Application's CSS file is properly commented. (done)

 ### Deployment: 32%